 Description - Coin Flex Nitro Tiles are flexible PVC tiles that are the perfect alternative to the hard plastic commonly found in garages.
 These tiles are just as durable as the hard plastic tiles if not more durable and are quieter and warmer than their harder cousins.
-They’re versatile and great as garage flooring or flooring in your home or business.
+They’re versatile and great as garage flooring or flooring in your home or bwusiness.
 Easy to clean and maintain, Coin Flex Nitro Tiles are resistant to most household and vehicle chemicals and are backed by a Limited Lifetime Warranty.
 Available in a coin, diamond and smooth patterns.
 Bring peace and tranquility back to your garage or home with our Coin Flex Nitro Tiles!